wacko/theguidetocuba/setting_the_road/up_and_running.md

 ![setup](https://raw.githubusercontent.com/frodsan/theguidetocuba/master/assets/setup.png)

-As you can see, this created a file called *env.sh*.
+As you can see, this created a file called *.env*.
 For now, it's enough for you to know that this file contains sensitive configurations for the application.
 We'll discuss this in more detail later.